Walidoux/react-ios15-icons/README.md

 ## Contribution

-In order to contribute and improve our icon library, we've set certain rules to maintain... everything will be mentioned in the [CHANGELOG](./CHANGELOG.md) file.
+If you would like to contribute and improve our project, we've set certain rules to maintain a better scoial and development environment, almost everything is mentioned in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

-## Credits

-Thanks to